BPScott/changesets-transitive-deps-bug/README.md

 ### Changesets `updateInternalDependents` bug

 This repository showcases a bug with changesets `updateInternalDependents` behaviour around updating `devDependencies`.
-It is currently updating the package version of packages that have dependencies upon packages that devDependencies upon packages that have changed, when it should not be making these updates.
+It is currently updating the package version of packages that have dependencies upon packages that have devDependencies upon packages that have changed, when it should not be making these updates.

 This repository has 3 packages: